 On May 7, 2021, the Company's stockholders approved the Third Amended and Restated 2014 Equity Incentive Plan (as amended and restated, the "Plan"), which increased the aggregate number of shares of the Company's common stock reserved for issuance under the Plan to approximately 1.9 million shares.
-As of December 31, 2022, there were 0.6 million shares available for future grants under the Plan.
+As of December 31, 2024, there were 0.2 million shares available for future grants under the Plan.

 The Company may issue equity-based awards to officers, non-employee directors, employees, independent contractors and other eligible persons under the Plan.
 The Plan provides for the grant of stock options, share awards (including restricted stock and restricted stock units), stock appreciation rights, dividend equivalent rights, performance awards, annual incentive cash awards and other equity-based awards, including LTIP units, which are convertible on a one-for-one basis into Common units.
-The terms of each grant are determined by the compensation committee of the Board of Directors.
+The terms of each grant are determined by the compensation committee of the Company's Board of Directors.

-From time to time, the Company may award restricted shares of its common stock under the Plan, as compensation to officers, employees, non-employee directors and non-employee consultants.
-The shares of restricted stock vest generally over a period of time as determined by the compensation committee of the Company's Board of Directors at the date of grant.
+From time to time, the Company may award time-based and performance-based restricted shares of its common stock under the Plan, as compensation to officers, employees, non-employee directors and non-employee consultants.
+The shares of restricted stock vest generally over a period of time and/or upon the achievement of certain performance conditions, as applicable, as determined by the compensation committee of the Company's Board of Directors at the date of grant.
+Performance-based restricted shares are based upon the Company's total shareholder return measured on an absolute basis, and relative to an index, and are subject to continued employment.
+The number of shares of common stock that may be ultimately earned following the end of the cumulative performance period ranges from 0% to 150% of the target number of performance-based restricted shares granted.
 The Company recognizes compensation expense for awards issued to officers, employees and non-employee directors for restricted shares of common stock on a straight-line basis over the vesting period based upon the fair market value of the shares on the date of issuance, adjusted for forfeitures.
 The Company recognizes compensation expense for awards issued to non-employee consultants in the same period and in the same manner as if the Company paid cash for the underlying services.

-A summary of the non-vested restricted shares as of December 31, 2022 and 2021 is as follows:
+A summary of the non-vested restricted shares as of December 31, 2024 and 2023 is as follows: